gerazov/wpm.nvim/README.md

 ## Features

-WPM supports two modes:
+- Measures WPM in two modes:
     - _Countdown_ : type until the time is up.
     - _Stopwatch_ : type the whole text.

-WPM is calculated based on the words typed in the task, taking into account mistakes and corrections made.
+- Calculates WPM based on the words typed in the task, taking into account mistakes and corrections made.

+- Implements WPM logging.

 \* [speedtyper.nvim](https://github.com/NStefan002/speedtyper.nvim) also has a *Rain* game mode.